Everything You Need to Know About the HCC Risk Adjustment Models

 “Does the Documentation Meet the M.E.A.T.
 Criteria?”
 Presentation

 For the CMS/HCC risk adjustment model, specialists calculate payments half by the criteria under the Payment Condition Count model, which considers the number of medical conditions for each patient; and the other half by the risk adjustment criteria.
-Furthermore, beginning in 2020, more encounter and inpatient data have been incorporated into the RAF score.
+Furthermore, since 2020, the RAF score has integrated more encounter and inpatient data.
 The other 50% is determined using fee-for-service data (CMS, 2020).
-In 2021, the blend changes to 75% of the 2020 CMS-HCC model and 25% of the 2017 CMS-HCC model.
+In 2021, the blend changed to 75% of the 2020 CMS-HCC model and 25% of the 2017 CMS-HCC model.

 Announcement of Calendar Year (CY) 2021 Medicare Advantage (MA) Capitation Rates and Part C and Part D Payment Policies (cms.gov)